KandarpInCanada/Commune-Drop-Ride-Sharing-Platform/Microservices/Readme.md

 ### [PaymentService](./PaymentService)

 The PaymentService handles all payment-related operations including customer management, payment method handling, payment processing, and refund management through Stripe integration.

-## Architecture Overview

-Our microservices communicate with each other through RESTful APIs and are designed to be independently deployable and scalable.

-### Microservice Architecture Diagram